Narrow-bandwidth Television Association

 Picture tubes

-Gamma has everything to do with the reproduction of shades of grey.
+Gamma relates to the reproduction of shades of grey.
 Television picture tubes are far from linear.
-When we make a video signal that is a linear ramp, then the brightness on the screen increases in a quadratic way.
+When a linear ramp video signal is applied, then the brightness on the screen increases in a quadratic way.
 This is because of the way cathode ray tubes work.
-Quadratic will say: To the power of 2.
+Quadratic means to the power of 2.
 This power is called the Gamma.
 A picture tube has a gamma of 2.

 Gamma correction

-The gamma of the picture tube must be corrected, otherwise we don't see the correct shades of grey on our screen.
+Correct grey scale reproduction requires correction for picture tube gamma.
 This gamma correction is the inverse operation of quadratic, i.e. the square root.
-Square root is the same as "to the power of ½", so the gamma corrector has a gamma of ½.
+Square root is the same as 'to the power ½', so the gamma corrector has a gamma of ½ or 0.5.

 Added noise

-Wouldn't a linear working TV-system be better than a system with gamma?
-The answer is no. Our eyes are more sensitive to changes in brightness in dark parts of a picture, than in bright parts.
+A TV system that uses gamma can be shown to have certain advantages over a linear system.
+Our eyes are more sensitive to changes in brightness in dark parts of a picture, than in bright parts.
 When a TV set receives a weak station there is noise added to the received video signal.
-In a linear system the same amount of added noise would be much more visible in dark areas than in bright parts.
-But now the gamma of the picture tube compresses the noise in dark areas and expands the noise in the bright parts of the picture.
-This compensates more or less the sensitivity curve of our eyes for added noise.
+In a linear system the same amount of added noise would be more visible in dark areas than in bright parts.
+The gamma of the picture tube compresses the noise in the dark areas and expands the noise in the bright parts of the picture.
+This compensates, more or less, our eye's noise sensitivity curve.

 Digital video

-Noise is not only added due to weak reception.
-Also if video signals are digitised this digitalisation adds noise: the so-called quantisation noise.
-This quantisation noise is stronger if less bits per sample are used.
-Now again if we digitise gamma?corrected signals we need less bits than if we digitised linear video signals.
+Noise is added not only due to weak reception.
+If video signals are digitised this digitisation also adds noise: the so-called quantisation noise.
+This quantisation noise is stronger if fewer bits per sample are used.
+Gamma corrected video signals enable fewer bits to be used for digitisation than linear video signals.

 NBTV practice

-Simple Nipkow disc monitors have a gamma of almost 1.
+A straight forward Nipkow disc televisor has a gamma of almost 1.
 Neon lamps and LED's give light proportional (linear) to the applied current.
-This is the reason that when you look for the first time at test pictures coming from our NBTV CD's you will observe that the dark grey blocks can be distinguished very well, while the bright grey blocks all seem to have the same brightness.
+If this televisor is used to look at test patterns coming from our NBTV CD's you will observe that the dark grey blocks can be distinguished very well, while the bright grey blocks all seem to have the same brightness.
 There is a big difference if your monitor is based on an oscilloscope.
-Its picture tube has a gamma of 2, and all grey blocks are clearly visible.
+Its picture tube has a higher gamma, and all grey blocks are clearly distinguishable.

-Also in the live video from the CD's, the Nipkow disc shows the brighter parts (faces) bleached out.
-If you lower the brightness setting, you will see that there are many more details to see!
-This happens because the live video of the CD was recorded from Pete Smith's camcorder, with gamma corrected video signals of course (CCIR gamma = 0.5), through his linearly working scan converter.
+Also in live video from the CD's the linear disc televisor shows the brighter parts (e.g. faces) bleached out.
+If you lower the brightness setting you will see that there is much more detail to see!
+This happens because the live video of the CD was recorded from Peter Smith's camcorder, with gamma corrected signals of course (gamma = ½), through his linear working scan converter.

 Gamma in NBTV